ecmwf/open-ecpds/README.md

 cd run/bin/ecpds
 ```

 The services are started using Docker Compose.
 The `docker-compose.yml` file contains all the necessary configurations to launch and manage the different components of OpenECPDS.
-You can find this file in the appropriate directory for your OS ([Darwin-ecpds](run/bin/ecpds/Darwin-ecpds/docker-compose.yml) for macOS or [Linux-ecpds](run/bin/ecpds/Linux-ecpds/docker-compose.yml) for Linux).
+You can find this file in the appropriate directory for your OS ([Darwin-ecpds](run/bin/ecpds/Darwin-ecpds/docker-compose.yml) for macOS or [Linux-ecpds](run/bin/ecpds/Linux-ecpds/docker-compose.yml) for Linux and Windows).

 To verify the configuration and understand how Docker Compose interprets the settings before running the services, use the following command: